antifuchs/ratelimit_meter/README.md

 I am actively hoping that this project gives people joy in using rate-limiting techniques.
-You can use these techniques for so many things (from throttling api requests to ensuring you don't spam people with emails about the same thing)!
+You can use these techniques for so many things (from throttling API requests to ensuring you don't spam people with emails about the same thing)!

 So if you have any thoughts about the API design, the internals, or